Winona Savings Bank

 2018: To encompass its full range of financial services, Winona National Bank changed its name to WNB Financial.
 The initials “WNB” were kept to honor the past, and “Financial” was chosen to showcase how the institution is “More Than A Bank” with checking, savings, personal and home loans, as well as experts in business banking, trust, retirement planning, wealth management, insurance, and financial advising.
 A second Loan Production Office was also opened in Holmen, Wisconsin.

 2019: In its vision to be the premier regional financial partner, WNB Financial merged with the First State Bank of Wabasha, adding WNB offices in Wabasha and Kellogg, Minnesota.
 According to the Chairman/President & CEO of First State Bank, John Doffing, the community commitment and customer focus of both banks made for a seamless consolidation.
+Additionally, success from the Loan Production Office in Eau Claire led to the construction of a full-service office in Altoona, Wisconsin, offering a full range of banking and advising services.

-Today: WNB Financial has seven offices in the cities of Winona, Wabasha, Kellogg, Eau Claire, and Holmen.
+Today: WNB Financial has seven offices in the cities of Winona, Wabasha, Kellogg, Altoona, and Holmen.
 With electronic options, a community focus, and excellent client service, we customize our financial products and services to fit your needs.
 We work with you to find the best solutions for you, with the goal of being your Trusted Financial Advisor.